Caroline Brown

 Every professional displayed on Counselling Directory has been independently verified by our team to ensure they have suitable credentials to practise.

 Adv.
 Dip.
-Counselling, NCPSAccred. & IAPC&M Life Coach
+Counsellor (MNCPS Acc.)
+Life Coach (IAPC&M)

 About me

 Couples Counselling.
-I have worked successfully with many couples helping them through relationship difficulties, big or small.
+I have worked successfully with couples helping them through relationship difficulties, big or small.
 Whether you are facing minor glitches or are considering a permanent break with your partner, seeing a trained relationship therapist can help, giving you the peace of mind to make the right decision.

 Enquiries: crestcounselling@uwclub.net Text / Call: 07885 329737